ricardomaia/javascript-fast-track/README.md

 Finally open Visual Studio code just typing ```code``` on terminal or search for appropriate application icon in the Applicatons List.

 <img src="https://i.imgur.com/En9Q9eo.png" />

+let's see how is our list...

+- [x] Install Node
+- [x] Install Git
+- [x] Install Visual Studio Code and some useful extensions
+- [ ] Create and clone a GitHub repository
+- [ ] Install and create a React project (front-end)
+- [ ] Install Express and configure dev scripts
+- [ ] Install MongoDB and create a simple database
+- [ ] Create a backend service

+Ok!
+Next step...
+Create and clone your GitHub repository.
+Let's go!

 ## Create and clone a GitHub repository